-The market price of our Class A common stock may fluctuate significantly due to a number of factors, some of which may be beyond our control, including:
+The market price of our Class A common stock and Class B common stock may fluctuate significantly due to several factors, some of which may be beyond our control, including:

-- our quarterly or annual earnings, or those of other companies in our industry; - actual or anticipated reductions in our revenue, net earnings and cash flow resulting from actual or anticipated declines in AUM; - changes in accounting standards, policies, guidance, interpretations or principles; - the failure of securities analysts to cover our Company or changes in financial estimates by analysts; - changes in earnings estimates by securities analysts or our ability to meet those estimates; - the operating and stock price performance of other comparable companies; - overall market fluctuations; and - general economic conditions.
+- quarterly or annual earnings, or those of other companies in our industry; - actual or anticipated reductions in our revenue, net earnings and cash flow resulting from actual or anticipated declines in AUM; - changes in accounting standards, policies, guidance, interpretations or principles; - the failure of securities analysts to cover our Company or changes in financial estimates by analysts; - changes in earnings estimates by securities analysts or our ability to meet those estimates; - the operating and stock price performance of other comparable companies; - overall market fluctuations: and - general economic conditions.

-In particular, the realization of any of the risks described in these "Risk Factors" could have a significant and adverse impact on the market price of our Class A common stock.
+In particular, the realization of any of the risks described in these "Risk Factors" could have a significant and adverse impact on the market price of our Class A common stock and Class B common stock.
 In addition, the stock market in general has experienced extreme price and volume volatility that has often been unrelated to the operating performance of particular companies.
 This volatility has had a significant impact on the market price of securities issued by many companies, including companies in our industry.
 The changes can occur without regard to the operating performance of these companies.
-The price of our Class A common stock could fluctuate based upon factors that have little or nothing to do with us, and these fluctuations could materially reduce our stock price.
+The price of our Class A common stock and Class B common stock could fluctuate based upon factors that have little or nothing to do with us, and these fluctuations could materially reduce our stock price.